aziontech/terraform-provider-azion/docs/resources/edge_function.md

   ~> Note about Json_Args
   Parameter json_args must be specified with jsonencode function ~> Note about Code
+  Parameter code: For prevent any inconsistent use the function trimspace() - https://developer.hashicorp.com/terraform/language/functions/trimspace
-  Parameter code may be specified with local_file in - https://registry.terraform.io/providers/hashicorp/local/latest/docs/resources/file
+   Can be specified with local_file in - https://registry.terraform.io/providers/hashicorp/local/latest/docs/resources/file
 ---

 # azion_edge_function (Resource)